-The Truth About Landscaping Fabric & 5 Other Simple Ways to Prevent Weeds
+The Truth About Landscaping Fabric and 6 Other Easy Ways to Prevent Weeds

 Does laying a physical barrier really prevent weeds?

 GROWING TIRED OF WATCHING the weeds in your garden grow faster than your veggies?
 It's a common garden dilemma.
 And it's common for proactive gardeners (like yourself) to look for a way to put an end to this cycle.
 Looking for a way to keep the weeds at bay without resorting to spending a lot of time on your knees or working with a hoe.
 But do any of them actually work?

 If you have ever looked at a professional garden installation, you may have noticed they don't have much of a weed problem.
 One method used to make this happen is the use of landscaping fabric, but there are others such as landscaping plastic, mulch, cardboard and more.

 Okay, so let's start this off by saying the jury is still out on the use of landscaping fabric or plastic sheets.

 While many gardeners, both professional and amateur alike swear by these products (yes, they will keep out the weeds), many others say they are not good for your garden and should not be used (they kill off valuable microorganisms and earthworms).

 In the end, you have to decide who is right and which of the different weed control methods is going to work best for you.

 The 6 Most Common Ways to Prevent Weeds...

 Landscaping fabric is a porous material designed specifically to help keep the weed population in your garden under control.
 It is intended to be placed on top of your garden's soil and then pinned in place and held down by using more soil or mulch.